Does the US Have a Mental Illness and Substance Use Crisis?

 Opium, morphine, and heroin were the opioids most misused until the 1970s.
 But by the 1990s, the first wave of today’s opioid epidemic was underway, resulting in a spike of overdose deaths from prescription opioid painkillers.
 By 2010, a second wave of opioid overdose deaths came in the form of heroin.
 Since 2010, synthetic opioids like fentanyl have been responsible for the majority of opioid-related deaths.

-Fentanyl is a synthetic opioid that used to be exclusively manufactured by the pharmaceutical industry for use as an anesthetic and to treat chronic pain from cancer and other illnesses.
+Fentanyl is a synthetic opioid that originally was exclusively manufactured by the pharmaceutical industry for use as an anesthetic and to treat chronic pain from cancer and other illnesses.

 It is extremely potent: fentanyl is 100x more potent than morphine and 50x more potent than heroin.